A banjo and mandolin tango? Yes, please.

 A banjo and mandolin tango?
 Yes, please.
-Evoking images from Appalachia to the Andes, their debut, “Latingrass,” is a testament to the power of cultural and musical exchange, and it instantly won over banjo master Béla Fleck, who’s producing their next album.
+Evoking images from Appalachia to the Andes, their debut, “Latingrass,” is a testament to the power of cultural and musical exchange, and it instantly won over banjo master Béla Fleck, who produced their latest, chart-topping album.

 Their instrumental prowess and tight vocal harmonies invite you to step back in time while retaining a sense of timelessness.
 Discover a new sound blend that’ll have your toes tappin’.

 “Americana artist you need to know” – Rolling Stone

 TYPE OF EVENING

 Southern charm from the American South and South America

 Joyous music bridging the best of two hemispheres